Every single sales rep has lost a deal. And unless you’re one of the lucky few, you’ve got dozens of lost deals under your belt.

 8. Being pushy, aggressive or disrespectful

-B2B buyers ranked being “pushy” as the number one reason they didn’t make a personal connection with a sales rep. Forty four percent say the main reason they don’t meet with salespeople is because they feel pressured by the rep’s agenda to sell.
+B2B buyers ranked being “pushy” as the number one reason they didn’t make a personal connection with a sales rep. Forty-four percent say the main reason they don’t meet with salespeople is that they feel pressured by the rep’s agenda to sell.

 When a sales rep is too pushy, the customer feels like their needs are being put second and that the rep is pushing their own agenda instead.

 This is behavior that’s hard to correct, but there are small steps you can take to check yourself.
 Try recording your sales calls or having someone shadow your meetings to make sure you’re not falling into the habit of being overly eager to close the deal.

 Build rapport with your customers and be a trusted advocate for them.
 This will gain their trust and gain their buy-in in the long term.

 It’s also a turn-off when a sales reps act too friendly toward a prospect they hardly know.
 Customers perceive this behavior as insincere.